0x13A0F/Secure-Express-REST-API/README.md

 # How to install

 1. Clone the repo
+2. run `npm install` to install dependenices
-2. add your RSA public.key and private.key files in /config
+3. add your RSA public.key and private.key files in /config
-3. add .env file in /config containing the following:
+4. create .env file in /config containing the following:
 ```
 DB_URL=mongodb://username:password@host/rest-api
 PORT=4000
 ```
-change host,username,password according to your mongodb config
+make sure to change host,username,password according to your mongodb config
+5. Finally, start it with `npm start`